 - a bump or blister at the bite or scratch site

 - swollen lymph nodes near the bite or scratch site

 Less common symptoms of cat scratch fever include:

 - loss of appetite

 - sore throat

-If your doctor believes you may have cat scratch fever, he or she will perform a physical examination to see if your spleen (an organ above your stomach) is enlarged.
-Cat scratch fever is difficult to diagnose by the symptoms alone.
-An accurate diagnosis can be made by performing a Bartonella henselae IFA blood test to see if the bacteria are present in your body.
+If your doctor believes you may have cat scratch fever, they will perform a physical examination to see if you have an enlarged spleen (an organ above your stomach).
+Cat scratch fever is difficult to diagnose from the symptoms alone.
+Doctors can make an accurate diagnosis by performing an indirect fluorescent antibody (IFA) blood test to see if the Bartonella henselae bacteria are present in your body.
 In this test, antibodies that are labeled with dye will attach to existing antibodies of Bartonella (sometimes called anti-antibodies) and “light up” during the test.

 Encephalopathy is a brain disease that can occur when the bacteria responsible for cat scratch fever spread to the brain.
 In some cases, encephalopathy results in permanent brain damage or death.

 Neuroretinitis is an inflammation of the optic nerve and retina in the eye that causes blurred vision.
 The inflammation can occur when the bacteria responsible for cat scratch fever travels to the eye, causing impaired vision.
 Vision usually returns to normal after the infection is gone.